 From 2015 to 2017, in his capacity as Visiting Professor at the iSchool Faculty of Information at the University of Toronto, he was Program Curator at the McLuhan Centre for Culture and Technology, University of Toronto.
 As a cultural strategist and an advocate of sustainable development, in 2017 his research and consultancy activity led to the designation of Toronto as a UNESCO Creative City of Media Arts.

 Serving since 2018 as a board member of the Executive Committee at the Canadian Commission for UNESCO, his advocacy efforts are focused on digital equity and digital sustainability, to explore the potential that information and communication technologies hold for enacting positive social change.

 Professor Granata is passionate about safeguarding human rights in the digital sphere.
 As such, in 2019, he founded the Media Ethics Lab, a research hub that studies the ways that digital media practices and emerging technologies are marked by ethical issues and decisive political, societal, and cultural questions.
 In 2020, in response to the global pandemic, the Media Ethics Lab has been partnering with the City of Toronto on a research project to map Toronto’s digital divide and to advance ConnectTO, a City-driven collaborative program that aims to increase digital equity and access to affordable internet in Toronto.

-Professor Granata aims to raise public awareness about the role Universities should play in the 21st century: to provide an environment of social cohesion; to create the conditions for human development; and to facilitate innovation, creativity, and critical thinking.
+Professor Granata speaks regularly on the future of education.
+His aim is to raise public awareness about the role that Universities should play in the 21st century: to provide an environment of social cohesion; to create the conditions for sustainable development; and to strength participation in cultural life.